 Different VPN providers specialize in different areas; it can be difficult to choose the right supplier for your needs.
 But once you’ve selected your provider, you still have decisions to make.
 Specifically, how do you know which VPN client to use?
 Should you use your VPN provider’s proprietary app, or a flexible solution that can connect to several different services?

-If you’re not sure where to turn, keep reading for the best free Mac VPN clients you can use right now, and a few other options you might not have considered.
+If you’re not sure where to turn, keep reading for the best free Mac VPN clients you can use right now, plus a few other options you might not have considered.

-Because the app is completely open source, you can be confident it’s not secretly tracking your internet usage in other ways and thus negating the benefit of using a VPN.
-It is more transparent than proprietary apps.
+Because the app is open source, you can be confident it’s not secretly tracking your internet usage in other ways and thus negating the benefit of using a VPN.
+It’s thus more transparent than proprietary apps.

 Interestingly, TunnelBlick logs all your session data by default.
-This is not unusual —all OpenVPN clients do the same thing.
+This is not out of the ordinary—all OpenVPN clients do the same.
 If you want to turn off session data logging, all you need to do is add verb 0 to the app’s config file.
 Remember, this is not linked to whether the VPN provider itself is logging your data.

 Finally, the app has a vibrant support community.
-If you encounter difficulties, head to the Google Group discussion forum and someone will quickly step in to assist.
+If you encounter difficulties, head to its Google Group discussion forum, and someone will quickly step in to assist.

-The OpenVPN project began back in 2002.
-It is probably the most well-known of all the free VPN clients.
-In addition to a Mac version, the app is also available on iOS, Windows, and Android.
+The OpenVPN project began back in 2002 and is probably the most well-known of all free Mac VPN clients.
+In addition to the Mac version, the app is also available on iOS, Windows, and Android.

-The app itself supports lots of different VPN configurations, including remote access, site-to-site VPNs, and enterprise-scale deployments.
+The app supports lots of different VPN configurations, including remote access, site-to-site VPNs, and enterprise-scale deployments.

-The app isn’t as easy to use as proprietary apps—or even some other OpenVPN clients—but it’s established a name for itself thanks to its feature-rich menus and unflinching reliability.
+OpenVPN isn’t as easy to use as proprietary apps—or even some other OpenVPN clients—but it’s established a name for itself thanks to its feature-rich menus and unflinching reliability.

 The main criticism of OpenVPN is its VPN configurations limit.
 By default, you cannot have more than 50 saved.
-It is possible to recompile the app to remove the limit, but it’s a complicated process and beyond the scope of this article.
+It’s possible to recompile the app to remove the limit, but that’s a complicated process beyond the scope of this list.
 It’s also important to be aware that the OpenVPN app only supports the OpenVPN protocol.

-SoftEther VPN is possibly the easiest to use multi-protocol VPN app on this list.
+SoftEther VPN is one of the leading multi-protocol VPN apps.
 It runs on Mac, Windows, and Linux.
-The open-source app is entirely free, regardless of whether you’re going to use it in a personal or commercial environment.
+The open source offering is entirely free, regardless of whether you use it in a personal or commercial environment.

 Additional features include support for packet filtering, dynamic DNS, and UDP hole punching.

-Like the three free solutions I discussed, Viscosity is open source.
-It costs a one-time fee of $9.
-It’s also cross-platform—you can run it on Windows as well as macOS.
+Like the free solutions we discussed, Viscosity is open source.
+It’s available for $14 and is cross-platform—you can run it on Windows as well as macOS.

-Viscosity undoubtedly wins the design award.
-Its user interface is much more polished than the free alternatives, and it’s incredibly easy to use and navigate.
-If you’re new to the world of third-party VPN clients and aren’t au-fait with terminology , it’s $9 well spent.
+Viscosity definitely has the best design here.
+Its user interface is more polished than the free alternatives, and it’s incredibly easy to use and navigate.
+If you’re new to the world of third-party VPN clients and aren’t familiar with VPN terminology , the app represents money well spent.

 From a technical standpoint, the app gives you a complete traffic breakdown of your connections, integrates with Keychain to keep your details safe, and works with macOS’s advanced DNS system.

 Each VPN client has different advantages and disadvantages.
-Which one you choose to use will depend on which protocols your VPN provider offers and your familiarity with setting up and using VPNs on third-party apps.
+Which one you choose will depend on the protocols your VPN provider offers and your familiarity with setting up and using VPNs on third-party apps.